Check out this recording of a recent talk of mine. Here’s the abstract:

 I’ve got a newly recorded webinar, covering my Monolithic Transformation book:

 The cliché we all recite is that technology isn’t the problem, culture is.
 Put another way: if the hardware and software are fine and fresh, it must be the meatware that smells.
 Come hear several de-funking recipes from the world’s largest companies whose meat now smells proper.

 I answered a few attendee questions in the webinar, and answered the rest in a Twitter thread afterwards.

 Check out the webinar!

 In which I try to figure out organizations should do with kubernetes, let alone what the thing is.

 There’s no recording of this talk yet, but here are the slides.

 In the cloud, DevOps, agile, whatever is hot and new era, the role of enterprise architects is rarely addressed.
 There’s probably plenty useful for them to do still.
-I’ve been trying to figure out what those things are recently, and here’s my trip report, an older version:
+I’ve been trying to figure out what those things are recently.

-Also, see the slides, which are usually more up-to-date than that older recording.
+Also, see the slides, which are usually more up-to-date.
+There’s also a recording from DevOpsDays Charlotte.